RedHat-UX/red-hat-design-system/docs/get-started/designers.md

 {% alert title="Warning",
           state="warning" %}
 We no longer support Adobe XD.
 You need to migrate to Figma in order to access and use our most up-to-date libraries.
 Do not continue to use Adobe XD for any kind of design work.
-If you need assistance migrating XD files to Figma, [send us an e-mail](mailto:design-system@redhat.com").
+If you need assistance migrating XD files to Figma, e-mail [design-system@redhat.com](mailto:design-system@redhat.com).
 {% endalert %}

 ### Core and subsystem libraries